plone/documentation/docs/backend/upgrading/intro.md

 ### In-place migrations

 An in-place migration means the content and settings of a Plone installation are being updated while Plone is running.
-These upgrades use a built-in tool
+These upgrades use a built-in tool.
 They run upgrade steps that are collected in [plone.app.upgrade](https://github.com/plone/plone.app.upgrade/).

 This approach is recommended for all upgrades of feature (minor) versions.